Travel Iceland, Iceland information

 Do I need to bring my own snow chains?

 Snow chains are generally not used in Iceland during winter, as most rental cars are equipped with studded winter tires.
-For instance, all rental cars at Holdur Car Rental are equipped with studded snow tires during the winter months (from November 1st to April 15th).
+For instance, all rental cars at Holdur Car Rental are equipped with studded snow tires during the winter months (from November 1st to April 15th) at no additional cost.

 What should I pack in the car for winter driving?